Infrastructure Build

 Workflow design

 Map how work should actually flow, then build it.
-Handoffs, approvals, status updates — all defined and systematic.
+Handoffs, approvals, and status updates all get defined and systematized.

 Automation